 Popcorn is a great inexpensive snack.
 You can cook it in a hot air popper and have a low calorie snack for very little money.
 The calories go on when you use oil, butter, or margarine on it.
-If calories aren't a problem, then you can dressing it with melted butter, Parmesan cheese, or brewers yeast.

 An easy low fat snack is to cut up your favorite fruit(s) to be dipped into your favorite flavored fruit yogurt.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I've been dieting for almost a year (in June), and I have run out of ideas for snacks for the dieter.
 I am the mom, but, my son, who is 15, is also watching what he eats.
 We keep fruit and munchy crunchy "Go Lean Crunch" cereal to munch on.
 And, also, low fat popcorn.
 We really need some new ideas for snacks for the dieter!

 What about air popped pop corn?
 You can leave the butter off and add spices to zest it up!

 A great snack that fills me up at work is unsalted almonds and dried cranberries- high in protein and can fill you up quick.